Senior Cancer Research Fellowship

 You should have:

-- Between eight and fourteen years’ postdoctoral research experience since completing your PhD at the time of submitting the preliminary application
+- Typically between eight and fourteen years1 of postdoctoral research experience since completing your PhD at the time of submitting the preliminary application

 - Obtained a PhD or MD and extensive post-doctoral research experience if you are a clinician.

 - Have a core-funded Group Leader position at one of our Institutes2

 There are also some other locations that are not eligible; please contact us before starting your application to see whether your host institution is covered.

 If your salary is fully funded by your host institution, you may be eligible for our Programme Foundation Award.
 If you are uncertain which is the right scheme for you, please contact the office to discuss the best application route.